TERREMEMBER/znbase/docs/content/v2.0/architecture/2dc-deployments.md

 showAsideToc: true
 ---

-YugabyteDB provides synchronous replication of data in clusters dispersed across multiple (three or more) data centers by leveraging the Raft consensus algorithm to achieve enhanced high availability and performance.
+ZNbaseDB provides synchronous replication of data in clusters dispersed across multiple (three or more) data centers by leveraging the Raft consensus algorithm to achieve enhanced high availability and performance.
 However, many use cases and smaller enterprise applications do not require synchronous replication or justify the additional complexity and operation costs associated with managing three or more data centers.
-For these needs, YugabyteDB also supports two data center (2DC) deployments, which use asynchronous replication built on top of [change data capture (CDC)](../../architecture/cdc-architecture) in DocDB.
+For these needs, ZNbaseDB also supports two data center (2DC) deployments, which use asynchronous replication built on top of [change data capture (CDC)](../../architecture/cdc-architecture) in DocDB.

 For details about configuring a 2DC deployment, see [Replicate between two data centers](../../deploy/multi-dc/2dc-deployment).

 {{< note title="Note" >}}

-In the following sections, the terms "cluster" and "universe" will be used interchangeably, assuming that each YugabyteDB universe is deployed in a single data center.
+In the following sections, the terms "cluster" and "universe" will be used interchangeably, assuming that each ZNbaseDB universe is deployed in a single data center.

 {{< /note >}}

-Two data center (2DC) deployments with YugabyteDB include support for the following features:
+Two data center (2DC) deployments with ZNbaseDB include support for the following features:

 - Replication across YSQL and YCQL APIs because replication is performed at the DocDB level.
 - Replication of single-key updates and multi-key, distributed transactions